replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

    :::note
    * You cannot delete the `default` namespace.
-   * This command deletes everything inside the specified namespace.
+   * This command deletes everything inside the specified namespace, including the admin console Role and RoleBinding resources if you installed with namespace-scoped access.
    :::

    ```